 It was clear from the evidence that there was a general acceptance and understanding that preprints are not a substitution or replacement for a peer reviewed publication.
-Preprints complement and act as a mechanism within the publication process to disseminate the research findings faster, through openly accessible routes.
-(23, 56, 93)
+Preprints complement and act as a mechanism within the publication process to disseminate the research findings faster, through openly accessible routes [23, 55, 92].

-The distinction between a preprint and a peer reviewed publication becomes imperative when you consider the unintended consequences of their use on not only clinical practice but also on researchers to judge research performance, quality or productivity.
-(2, 29, 65, 71, 92) Whilst preprints can be part of the process to promote open research, by applying the principles of transparency and integrity, we also need to appreciate and acknowledge the associated caveats and limitations of their use.
-(25, 26, 33, 65)
+The distinction between a preprint and a peer reviewed publication becomes imperative when you consider the unintended consequences of their use on not only clinical practice but also on researchers to judge research performance, quality or productivity [2, 29, 64, 70, 91].
+Whilst preprints can be part of the process to promote open research, by applying the principles of transparency and integrity, we also need to appreciate and acknowledge the associated caveats and limitations of their use [25, 26, 33, 64].

-Although the COVID-19 pandemic has informed a greater appreciation for the scholarly landscape on the use and acceptability of preprints, the absence of peer review of manuscripts or reports submitted to a preprint server has led to the withdrawal of several preprints.
-(3) However, it is important to note that peer reviewed journal articles can also be withdrawn or retracted due to oversight during the peer review process conducted by the journal itself (editors choosing the peer reviewers).
-These challenges are not exclusive to preprints, however with careful consideration and acceptance of these challenges, alongside the limitations, preprints can become an integral part of scientific discovery if all journals support publishing on preprint servers as part of their process (not all publishers stipulate processing your manuscript on a preprint server prior to, or as part of the submission process to a journal).
-(6) Evidence comparing preprints to peer reviewed journal articles have found that the quality is similar for both, and the types of discrepancies are common between both preprints and a peer reviewed journal article.
-(10, 100, 112-115) Opportunities for rapid dissemination using preprints means that best practices through policies and guidance are required, from journals, publishers, and funding organisations, to ensure that preprints become embedded into practice albeit with caveats and cautionary measures to maintain quality, credibility, transparency and openness (as with peer reviewed articles submitted to journals).
-Initiatives such as Plan S (open access publishing) and cOAlition S (funders and stakeholders) advocate for immediate and open access to research publications without embargo(111), which over time may ultimately reassure the research community of the value and benefit of publishing on a preprint server prior to the submission of the manuscript to a journal.
+Although the COVID-19 pandemic has informed a greater appreciation for the scholarly landscape on the use and acceptability of preprints, there have been withdrawals of several preprints [10, 34].
+However, there is no way of knowing whether peer review would have identified the problems resulting in the withdrawal of the manuscript at the point of publication.
+This is also true for peer reviewed journal articles, as articles are only withdrawn or retracted once published (issues raised by readers or the authors themselves).
+These challenges are not exclusive to preprints, however with careful consideration and acceptance of these challenges, alongside the limitations, preprints can become an integral part of scientific discovery if all journals support publishing on preprint servers as part of their process (not all journals ask authors to submit their manuscript on a preprint server as part of the submission process to a peer reviewed journal) [6].
+Evidence comparing preprints to peer reviewed journal articles have found that the quality is similar for both, and the types of discrepancies (e.g., study characteristics, outcome reporting, numerical and statistical values) are common between both preprints and a peer reviewed journal article [10, 99, 111-114].
+Opportunities for rapid dissemination using preprints means that best practices through policies and guidance are required, from journals, publishers, and funding organisations, to ensure that preprints become embedded into practice albeit with caveats and cautionary measures to maintain quality, credibility, transparency and openness (as with peer reviewed articles submitted to journals).
+Initiatives such as Plan S (open access publishing) and cOAlition S (funders and stakeholders) advocate for immediate and open access to research publications without embargo [110], which over time may ultimately reassure the research community of the value and benefit of publishing on a preprint server prior to the submission of the manuscript to a journal.

-The increasing demands and challenges to allow for the immediacy of results being made public places pressure on the open access agenda for not only publishers but also the research community.
-Delays to the publication of manuscripts can also have far reaching implications for ECRs in terms of job opportunities and grant funding.
-Understanding the complexities that surround the use, acceptability, challenges and benefits of preprints goes far beyond the world of publishing research: policies and practices of funding organisations and university institutions have a direct impact on the longer-term impact of how research enhancement and discovery takes place.
-(7, 23, 52, 60, 71)
+The increasing demands and challenges to allow for the immediacy of results being made public places pressure on the open access agenda for not only publishers but also the research community [87].
+Delays to the publication of manuscripts can also have far reaching implications for ECRs in terms of job opportunities and grant funding [53, 60, 61, 80].
+Understanding the complexities that surround the use, acceptability, challenges and benefits of preprints goes far beyond the world of publishing research: policies and practices of funding organisations and university institutions have a direct impact on the longer-term impact of how research enhancement and discovery takes place [7, 23, 51, 59, 70].